 Site design promotes a safe and intuitive user experience.
 Landscaping softens the impact of the structure on the surrounding residential neighborhood and integrates a nature walk with native species.
 Shuttle stops, bike shelters and bike share options are available at the main pedestrian exits, giving users safe access to their last mile of transportation.
 Security is intentional yet not obvious; implementing CPTED best practices.

-Parking Structure IV is designed to achieve Parksmart Gold certification.
+Parking Structure IV is designed to achieve Parksmart Silver certification.